DiamondLightSource/pytac/docs/examples.rst

 - Ensure you have Pip, then install pytac and cothread::

     $ pip install pytac
-    $ pip install cothread	#cothread is required for EPICS funtionality, but pytac can run without it.
+    $ pip install cothread	# cothread is required for EPICS functionality, but pytac can run without it.

 Initialisation